shahdevam8/Steganography/README.md

-# 🕵️ Steganography in Python — Hide Text Inside an Image (No Libraries Required)
+# 🕵️ Steganography in Python — Hide Text Inside an Image

 This simple and reliable Python project lets you **hide and reveal secret text inside a BMP image** using **no external libraries or pip packages**.
 It uses the **Least Significant Bit (LSB)** method for steganography.